 Translation: This job is physical.
 You will be sore, you will sweat and you will experience great wine.

-Candidate must successfully complete an application and post-offer pre-employment drug test.
+Candidate must successfully complete an application.